-This means that we now have openings for two councillors who can be co-opted until the next election in May 2019.
+We have openings for two parish councillors who can be co-opted until the next election in May 2019.
 This will give you an opportunity to experience what it is like to be a councillor before deciding whether to stand for election.
 We currently have no-one representing the areas around Mill Heath, the Falcon Residential Park, Black Tiles Lane, Viking Heights & Seckford Hall Road.

 We need people with different backgrounds, skills and experience to represent the community and help improve the quality of life in the parish.
 You don’t need specific knowledge or expertise to be a councillor, just a desire to look after your community.
+Please look at our website to find out more about what we do.
 Training is provided.
+Councillors cannot be paid and do not receive any allowances but they may claim reasonable expenses.

-Eligible candidates can be considered by the Council at its full Council meetings on the first Wednesday of each month at 7.30pm, in the Parish Room, Felixstowe Road IP12 4PB (NB There is no full Council meeting in August).
+Eligible candidates can be considered by the Council at its full Council meetings on the first Wednesday of each month at 7.30pm, in the Parish Room, Felixstowe Road IP12 4PB.
+The next opportunity is therefore on 05 September 2018.

 Please contact the Parish Clerk for further information or an informal chat.